Disorders of the Thyroid

 Detailed information on thyroid disorders and how they affect women, including puberty, pregnancy, and menopause.

-The thyroid gland regulates the body's metabolism and growth.
-It also secretes several hormones:
+The thyroid gland helps control the body's metabolism and growth.
+It makes these hormones:

-Thyroid problems can affect women of any age.
-Thyroid disorders are much more common in women than in men.
+Thyroid problems can affect girls and women of any age.
+Thyroid disorders are much more common in women than in boys and men.

 Puberty and menstruation

-Thyroid disorders can cause puberty and menstruation to occur abnormally early or late.
-In addition, high or low levels of thyroid hormone can cause very light or very heavy menstrual periods, irregular menstrual periods, or absent menstrual periods (a condition called amenorrhea).
+A thyroid problem can cause puberty and the first menstrual period to start early or late.
+High or low levels of thyroid hormone can cause very light or very heavy periods.
+It can cause irregular periods.
+It can cause absent menstrual periods.
+This is called amenorrhea.

-An overactive or underactive thyroid may also affect ovulation.
-This is the release of an egg for fertilization.
-Thyroid disorders may prevent ovulation from occurring at all.
-In addition, the ovaries are at an increased risk for cyst development if the woman has an underactive thyroid (hypothyroid).
-Severe hypothyroidism can actually cause milk production in the breast, while preventing ovulation.
+A thyroid problem may affect ovulation.
+This is the release of an egg from an ovary.
+A thyroid problem may stop ovulation from happening.
+The ovaries are at higher risk for cysts if the person has an underactive thyroid.
+Severe underactive thyroid can cause the breasts to make milk and prevent ovulation.

 Pregnancy and postpartum

-Thyroid disorders during pregnancy can harm the fetus and may lead to thyroid problems in the mother after birth, such as postpartum thyroiditis.
-A deficiency of thyroid hormone can cause pre-eclampsia, miscarriages, preterm birth, stillbirth, heart failure (rarely), and bleeding after giving birth.
-Women with overactive thyroid during pregnancy are at risk of having more severe morning sickness.
+A thyroid problem in pregnancy can harm the baby.
+They may lead to ongoing thyroid problems in the parent after birth.
+An example of this is postpartum thyroiditis.
+A low amount of thyroid hormone can cause serious problems.
+These include pre-eclampsia, miscarriage, preterm birth, stillbirth, heart failure (rare), and bleeding after birth.
+A person with an overactive thyroid in pregnancy is at risk of morning sickness that is more severe.

-Overactive thyroid can also affect the bones.
+Overactive thyroid can affect the bones.
 Too much thyroid hormone can cause the bones to lose calcium.
-This condition is called osteoporosis.
+This is called osteoporosis.

-Untreated thyroid disorders can cause emotional and mental health problems.
-Some of these include: depressed mood, fatigue, weight gain, reduced sexual desire, and trouble concentrating.
+An untreated thyroid problem can cause emotional and mental health problems.
+It can cause depressed mood, fatigue, weight gain, reduced sexual desire, and trouble thinking.